Man charged with supplying performance drugs to Olympians

 Okagbare had been provisionally suspended for testing positive for human growth hormone in July 2021, just hours before the former world championships silver medalist was due to run in the semifinals of the women’s 100 meters at the Olympics.
 She tested positive for the drug in an out-of-competition test.

-Authorities searched Okagbare’s cellphone as she was returning to the United States and found she had been communicating with Lira over using an encrypted app, according to the complaint.
+Federal authorities searched Okagbare’s cellphone as she was returning to the United States from Tokyo and found she had frequently communicated with Lira over an encrypted app, according to the complaint.

+“Is it safe to take a test this morning?”
+Okagbare wrote in one message to Lira, according to the complaint.
+“Remember I took it Wednesday and then yesterday again.
+I wasn’t sure so I didn’t take a test.”

+In another exchange, Okagbare wrote Lira that she had just run the 100m in 10.63 seconds.
+“Eric my body feel so good,” she wrote.
+“Whatever you did is working so well.”